mashalt07/mashalt07/README.md

 ### 👋 About Me

-After taking a 2-year break for personal and professional growth, I’m now returning to the tech industry with a renewed focus and sharpened skills in **DevOps** and **Cloud Engineering**.
+After taking a 2-year break, I’m now returning to the tech industry with a renewed focus and sharpened skills in **DevOps** and **Cloud Engineering**.

 I’ve spent the past few months rebuilding and learning to stay hands on and up to date.